reveldevel/reveldevel/README.md

 - 👋 Hi, I’m @reveldevel
 - 👀 I’m interested in: FLOSS/H, Linux, GrapheneOS, ATAK/CivTAK, emacs, and much more.
-- 🌱 I’m currently learning a variety of basics through Codecademy.
+- 🌱 I’m currently teaching myself how to code/program.
+I'm also buffing my Project Management skills.
 - 💞️ I’m looking to collaborate on bringing free software to the fore.
 - 📫 How to reach me: TBD